AsisRout/RadioProblem/README.md

 supports only one frequency are assigned to that frequency.

 Program runs like :
-python main.py legacy constraints file
+python main.py legacy-constraints-1(or 2 or 3)

 To check all three files as input change the file namme in line no. 134 in main.py